DonCiervo/anki/fen-sequence-cards/README.md

 Takes [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) (FEN) and turns it into a sequence of clickable chess positions.

-Particularly to study openings and main defenses.
+Particularly useful to study openings and main defenses.

+Using FEN instead of images guarantees performance and small file sizes.

 From this: